Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 give results, but not the results we want, with different input.
 This is the

-most dangerous type of error because it doesn’t raise an error message; it
+most dangerous type of computational mistake because it doesn’t raise an

-tests that supply a range of different sample inputs to a function and
+developers write tests that supply a range of different sample inputs to a

-verify that the result is what it should be, a development strategy called
+function and verify that the result is what it should be, a development

 If a large, composite template that produces a lot of output does not perform as expected, locating the source of the error can be challenging.
-If, though, we can test separately each function that contributes to that composite output, we have a better change of finding and fixing the source of a problem.
+If, though, we can test separately each function that contributes to that composite output, we have a better chance of finding and fixing the source of a problem.
 A unit is a small, isolatable bit of functionality and the goal of unit testing is to anticipate the variety of types of input a function might receive and confirm that it performs as intended with any input it might encounter.
-We introduce unit testing for XSLT in a separate tutorial, and our point here is that isolating small coherent bits of functionality in their own functions makes it possible to test separately the parts of the logic that contribute to a final composite result.
+We don’t discuss how to perform unit testing here, but our point is that isolating small coherent bits of functionality in their own functions makes it possible to test separately the parts of the logic that contribute to a final composite result.
+In other words, you want to write testable code.

 It may seem at first as if the fragmentation of complex processing into separate functions will complicate development because the code on which a template relies may be located in different places in the stylesheet.
 A more useful perspective is that: